Maikon/personal_blog/_drafts/multi_tenant_whitelabel_application_phoenix.md

 - Phoenix 1.6
 - Postgres 13

-For more detailed instuctions on how to get set up, see the [official Phoenix installation instructions](https://hexdocs.pm/phoenix/installation.html).
+For more detailed instructions on how to install the above, see the [official Phoenix installation instructions](https://hexdocs.pm/phoenix/installation.html).

 The first thing we need to do is create a new Phoenix application: